 The LaHaye Ice Center is home to Liberty men's and women's hockey teams, as well as the synchronized skating and figure skating teams.
 Recently renovated, the ice center seats 4,000 fans and includes 10 box suites.
 View Location

-Completed during the Spring 2015 semester, the Science Hall houses classrooms, an auditorium, and more than 30 laboratories designed for hands-on learning, including an advanced anatomy lab and a cell culture lab.
+Completed Spring 2015, the Science Hall houses classrooms, an auditorium, and more than 30 laboratories designed for hands-on learning, including an advanced anatomy lab and a cell culture lab.
 The facility has more than $2 million in equipment, including a GC mass spectrometer and a gene sequencer.

 Home to the Liberty University College of Osteopathic Medicine, the center includes lecture halls, a research center, standardized patient and simulation facilities, clinical medicine and anatomy labs, an extensive library, and incredible views of the Blue Ridge Mountains.
 View Location